Power Of Compounding In Building Long-Term Wealth

 The 15x15x30 Rule: Compounding Magic

-If you invest ₹15,000 every month for 30 years at 15% CAGR, you can create over ₹10 crore!
+If you invest ₹15,000 each month for 30 years at an average growth rate of 15% per year, you could end up with more than ₹10 crore—all thanks to compounding.

 How to Maximize Compounding in Mutual Funds